-It’s possible that if the tracker is well enough hidden, that the bike might pass through the thief’s hands and out onto the street with the tracker still intact.
+It’s possible that if the bike tracker is well enough hidden, that the bike might pass through the thief’s hands and out onto the street with the tracker still intact.

-However, in general I think it will be pure pot luck as to whether you’ll be able to successfully track down a stolen bike a Bluetooth tracker.
+However, in general I think it will be pure pot luck as to whether you’ll be able to successfully track down a stolen bike with a Bluetooth bike tracker.
 The good thing is, they’re so cheap and easy, it’s probably worth giving them a go anyway!

 Anti-Theft Bike Trackers Summary